Febricant/sampler-simparc/documentation/markdown/LTE-Sampler-Residential/src/utils/sampler/Master_genereBN.md

         Returns:
             pd.DataFrame: A DataFrame containing the sampled data, reset to a new index.
         Notes:
-            The function first attempts to generate samples using the Gum_Sampling method.
+            The function first attempts to generate samples using the draw_GUM_Sample method.
             If the initial sample size is insufficient, it continues to sample until the desired number of samples is reached.